 1. Stand up for what’s right. . .regardless of the consequences.

 You can compromise procedure but never principle.

-Shadrach, Meshach and Abednego were not willing to compromise their principles or bow down to anyone other than the only true and living God.
+Shadrach, Meshach and Abednego were not willing to compromise their principle by bowing down to anyone or anything other than the only true and living God.